-MCL (Maximum Contaminant Level)-The highest level of a contaminant Sodium - 47 - 140 mg/L that is allowed in drinking water.
-MCLs are set as close to MCLG's as feasible Calcium - 31-65 mg/L using the best available treatment technology.
+MCL (Maximum Contaminant Level)-The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to MCLG's as feasible using the best available treatment technology.

 AL (Action Level)-The concentration of a contaminant, which if exceeded, triggers treatment or other corrective action to mitigate the contaminant.